floop93/STATER_4S/README.md

 DISCLAIMER: Project was made as low budget 'helper' on hills and it doesn't relief operator from paying attention od machine.

 This upload is done few years after i made this.
-It require lot of work to do (if I find some time), Most important things that I'm planning to add is: method to adjust impulse timing from device (LCD maybe) boom angle and height sensors. (to add 2 separate wing mode) test radar sensors instead of ultrasonic (now its affortable so it can be much improvement)
+It require lot of work to do (if I find some time), Most important things that I'm planning to add:

+1. method to adjust impulse timing from device (LCD maybe)
+2. boom angle and height sensors. (to add 2 separate wing mode)
+3. test radar sensors instead of ultrasonic (now its affortable so it can be much improvement)